 CRSID: jmb25 Web Page: http://www.cl.cam.ac.uk/~jmb25

-Jean Bacon is a Director of Research in the Computer Laboratory and an Emeritus Fellow of Jesus College.
-She is PI on the PAL and SmartFlow projects.
+Jean Bacon is an Emeritus Professor in the Computer Laboratory and an Emeritus Fellow of Jesus College.
+She is PI on the CloudSafetyNet project and co-PI on the CLaw project: MCCRC (Microsoft Cloud Computing Research Centre).

 Name: Ken Moody